jdanussi/ml-zoomcamp-2024-final-project/README.md

 Additionally, the default configuration of the **Lambda** function was modified to allocate **1024 MB of memory** and set a **timeout of 30 seconds** to optimize execution performance.

-Finally, the service provided by Lambda was exposed through a RESTful API endpoint via Amazon API Gateway, which only exposes the `predict` resource, accessible through the POST method.
+Finally, the service provided by Lambda was exposed through a **RESTful API endpoint** via **Amazon API Gateway**, which only exposes the `predict` resource, accessible through the POST method.

 The API service is public and available via the following endpoint: https://exy970w5sd.execute-api.us-east-1.amazonaws.com/test/predict

-Below is the test of the service, which was performed using the test_api_gateway.py script.
+Below are the steps to build, retag, and register the Docker image in ECR.

 ```bash